codeaprendiz/learn_fullstack/go/taskset/task_055_simple_web_server/ReadMe.md

 - `w http.ResponseWriter`: Represents the response that will be sent back to the client.
 Specifically, it's an interface to the server's response.

 When you use `fmt.Fprintf(w, ...)`, you're not writing to the request.
 Instead, you're writing to the response.

 `fmt.Fprintf` is a function that lets you format and write data to any `io.Writer`.
 In this context, `w http.ResponseWriter` is acting as that writer.
 Therefore, by using `fmt.Fprintf(w, ...)`, you're actually writing the formatted string directly to the HTTP response.

 So, to answer your question, we're reading from the request (`r *http.Request`) to get the URL path, and we're writing to the response (`w http.ResponseWriter`) to send the message back to the client.

-### how is the handler function fo r`/` i.e. `http.HandleFunc("/", handler)` also handlying for /anything?
+### how is the handler function for `/` i.e. `http.HandleFunc("/", handler)` also handlying for /anything?

 The behavior you're observing is due to how the `http.HandleFunc` function works with regards to URL patterns.